Vansh-kash2023/email-campaign-api/README.md

 ### **Packages Used**

-- **aiohttp, aiosignal, async-timeout**: These are required for asynchronous I/O operations.
+- **aiohttp, aiosignal, async-timeout**: Required for asynchronous I/O operations.
-- **FastAPI**: A modern web framework for building APIs with Python 3.7+ that focuses on performance, ease of use, and automatic generation of OpenAPI docs.
+- **FastAPI**: Modern web framework for building APIs with Python 3.7+.
-- **gunicorn**: A WSGI HTTP server for UNIX used for running Python web applications.
+- **gunicorn**: A WSGI HTTP server for running Python web applications.
-- **Jinja2**: A templating engine for Python, used here to render HTML templates.
+- **Jinja2**: Templating engine for Python, used to render HTML templates.
-- **openai**: Used to interface with OpenAI's GPT model for generating email content.
+- **Gemini**: Utilized to generate email content.
+Adjust the prompt for better personalization.
-- **pydantic**: A data validation and parsing library that is used for request and response models.
+- **pydantic**: Used for request and response models.
-- **python-dotenv**: Used to load environment variables from a `.env` file for configuration management.
+- **python-dotenv**: For configuration management using environment variables.
 - **pytest, pytest-asyncio**: Testing libraries for writing unit and async tests.

 ### **How to Clone and Run the Project**